wumm-project/Leipzig-Seminar/Summerterm-2021/2021-05-04/README.md

 In the presentation, various approaches will be presented on how incentives can be used to achieve greater conformity between the objectives of an organization and that of the people involved in it.
-A distinction is made between tangible and intangible incentives, as well as incentives with an emergent effect in the organization (collective agreements, working atmosphere, etc.), which have a uniform effect on the entire workforce, and incentives tailored to specific individuals in order to recognize special
+A distinction is made between material and immaterial incentives, as well as incentives with an emergent effect in the organization (collective agreements, working atmosphere, etc.), which have a uniform effect on the entire workforce, and incentives tailored to specific individuals in order to recognize special